bycoffe/campfin-linker/README.md

 To train the classifier, we use an already-linked dataset (`data/crp_slice.zip`) from the [Center for Responsive Politics](http://www.opensecrets.org).

-This project was inspired by [fec-standardizer](https://github.com/cjdd3b/fec-standardizer) from The New York Times' [Chase Davis](http://chasedavis.com/), who first applied the random forrest method to campaign finance data and identified the correct feature set for grouping records by donor.
+This project was inspired by [fec-standardizer](https://github.com/cjdd3b/fec-standardizer) from The New York Times' [Chase Davis](http://chasedavis.com/), who first applied the random forest method to campaign finance data and identified the correct feature set for grouping records by donor.
 See his excellent [wiki](https://github.com/cjdd3b/fec-standardizer/wiki) for background.

 ## Installation